roslamir/ep3gen/README.md

 # Getting Started
 To start using EP3Gen to generate your own EPUB3 e-books, at a minimum download the following:

 1. `ep3gen.exe` if you are using Windows.
-If you using either Linux or MacOS, the easiest way is to clone this repo and and build the executable as follows: `go build -o ep3gen *.go`.
+If you using either Linux or MacOS, the easiest way is to clone this repo and build the executable as follows: `go build -o ep3gen *.go`.
 Make sure to make the file executable.

 1. The `data` directory and all of its contents.